-62. Technical requirements for a water installation
+28. Technical requirements for a water installation

-Notwithstanding the requirement that a certificate be issued in terms of section 59, all water installations shall comply with SANS 0252 Part 1 and all fixed electrical storage water heaters shall comply with SANS 0254.
+Notwithstanding the requirement that a certificate be issued in terms of section 25, all water installations shall comply with SANS 10252-1 and all fixed electrical storage water geysers shall comply with SANS 10254.

-63. Use of pipes and water fittings to be authorised
+29. Use of pipes and water fittings to be authorised

-- (1) No person shall, without the prior written authority of the engineer, install or use a pipe or water fitting in a water installation within the municipality's area of jurisdiction unless it is included in the Schedule of Approved Pipes and Fittings as compiled by the municipality. - (2) Application for the inclusion of a pipe or water fitting in the Schedule referred to in subsection (1) must be made on the form prescribed by the municipality and be accompanied by the prescribed charge. - (3) A pipe or water fitting may be not be included in the Schedule referred to in subsection (1) unless it - (a) bears the standardisation mark of the South African Bureau of Standards in respect of the relevant SANS specification issued by the Bureau; or - (b) bears a certification mark issued by the SANS to certify that the pipe or water fitting complies with an SANS Mark specification or a provisional specification issued by the SANS, provided that no certification marks shall be issued for a period exceeding two years; or - (c) is acceptable to the municipality. - (4) The municipality may, in respect of any pipe or water fitting included in the Schedule, impose such additional conditions, as it may consider necessary in respect of the use or method of installation. - (5) A pipe or water fitting shall be removed from the Schedule if it- - (a) no longer complies with the criteria upon which its inclusion was based; or - (b) is no longer suitable for the purpose for which its use was accepted. - (6) The current Schedule shall be available for inspection at the office of the municipality at any time during working hours. - (7) The municipality may sell copies of the current Schedule at a determined charge.
+(1) No person shall, without the prior written authority of the Engineer, install or use a pipe or water fitting in a water installation within the Municipality's area of jurisdiction unless it is in accordance with municipal standards and/or a Schedule of Approved Pipes and Fittings as may be compiled by the Municipality from time to time.

-64. Labelling of terminal water fittings and appliances
+- (2) Application for the inclusion of a pipe or water fitting in the standards or Schedule referred to in subsection (1) must be made on the form prescribed by the Municipality. - (3) A pipe or water fitting may be not be included in the standards or Schedule referred to in subsection (1) unless it- - (a) bears the standardisation mark of the South African Bureau of Standards in respect of the relevant SANS specification issued by the Bureau; - (b) bears a certification mark issued by the SANS to certify that the pipe or water fitting complies with an SANS Mark specification or a provisional specification issued by the SANS, provided that no certification marks shall be issued for a period exceeding two years; or - (c) is acceptable to the Municipality. - (4) The Municipality may, in respect of any pipe or water fitting included in the standards or Schedule, impose such additional conditions, as it may consider necessary in respect of the use or method of installation. - (5) A pipe or water fitting shall be removed from the standards or Schedule if it: - (a) no longer complies with the criteria upon which its inclusion was based; or - (b) is no longer suitable for the purpose for which its use was accepted. - (6) The current standard or Schedule shall be available for inspection at the office of the Municipality at any time during working hours. - (7) The Municipality may sell copies of the current Schedule at a determined charge, should such be available.

-All terminal water fittings and appliances using or discharging water shall be marked, or have included within the packaging of the item, the following information:
+30. Labelling of terminal water fittings and appliances

-(a) the range of pressure in kPa over which the water fitting or appliance is designed to operate.
+All terminal water fittings and appliances using or discharging water shall be marked with, or have included within its packaging, the following information:

-(b) the flow rate, in litres per minute, related to the design pressure range, provided that this information shall be given for at least the following water pressures: 20 kPa, 100kPa and 400 kPa.
+- (a) The range of pressure in kPa over which the water fitting or appliance is designed to operate. - (b) The flow rate, in litres per minute, related to the design pressure range, provided that this information shall be given for at least the following pressures: 20 kPa, 100kPa and 400 kPa.

-65. Water demand management
+31. Water demand management